brackendev/SwiftPlayground-Pharo/README.md

 ### Error Handling

-If [LLVM](https://llvm.org) errors are encountered during compilation or while executing, Pharo errors will be thrown.
+If [LLVM](https://llvm.org) errors are encountered then Pharo errors will be thrown.
 For example:

 ![](images/screenshot2.png)